mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

       - |flask-logo|
       - |mlserver-logo|
     * - **Use Case**
-      - General lightweight purpose including local testing.
+      - Lightweight purpose including local testing.
-      - Kubernetes cluster deployment.
+      - High-scale production environment.
     * - **Set Up**
       - Flask is installed by default with MLflow.
       - Needs to be installed separately.
-    * - **Maturity**
-      - Established and stable.
-      - Relatively less mature.
     * - **Performance**
-      - Suitable for lightweight applications but not optimized for high performance.
+      - Suitable for lightweight applications but not optimized for high performance, as being a WSGI application.
+        WSGI is based on synchronous request/response paradigm, which is not ideal for ML workloads because of the blocking nature.
+ML prediction typically involves heavy computation and can take a long time to complete, hence blocking the server while the request is being processed is not ideal.
+        While Flask can be augmented with asynchronous frameworks such as `Uvicorn <https://www.uvicorn.org/>`_, MLflow does not support them out of the box and simply uses Flask's default synchronous behavior.
       - Designed for high-performance ML workloads, often delivering better throughput and efficiency.
+MLServer support asynchronous request/response paradigm, by offloading ML inference workload to a separate worker pool (processes), so that the server can continue to accept new requests while the inference is being processed.
+        Please refer to the `MLServer Parallel Inference <https://mlserver.readthedocs.io/en/latest/user-guide/parallel-inference.html>`_ for more details on how they achieve this.
+Additionally, MLServer supports `Adaptive Bacthing <https://mlserver.readthedocs.io/en/latest/user-guide/adaptive-batching.html>`_ that transparently batch requests together to improve throughput and efficiency.
     * - **Scalability**
-      - Not inherently scalable, but can be augmented with other tools.
+      - Not inherently scalable with the same reason as performance.
-      - Achieves high scalability with Kubernetes-native frameworks such as Seldon Core and KServe.
+      - Additionally to the support for parallel inference as mentioned above, MLServer is used as the core inference server in Kubernetes-native frameworks such as `Seldon Core <https://docs.seldon.io/projects/seldon-core/en/latest/>`_ and `KServe <https://kserve.github.io/website/>`_ (formerly known as KFServing).
+By deploying `MLflow models to Kubernetes with MLServer <deployment-model-to-kubernetes/index.rst>`_, you can leverage the advanced features of these frameworks such as autoscaling to achieve high scalability.

 MLServer exposes the same scoring API through the ``/invocations`` endpoint.